When is the Right Time to Hire a Criminal Defense Lawyer?

 cd-head-bottom

-At Theos Law Firm, we offer trustworthy legal representation to those who need it most.
-Our criminal defense team has years of experience and is committed to ensuring our clients maintain their freedom and can move forward with their lives.
-From handling drug-related charges to more nuanced federal cases and sexual misconduct offenses, we take a personalized approach to every case.
-By utilizing cutting-edge legal strategies and decades of combined experience, we have a much better opportunity to achieve the best possible client outcomes.
+At Theos Law Firm we offer trustworthy legal representation to those who need it most.
+Our criminal defense team has over 50 years of combined experience and is committed to ensuring our clients maintain their freedom and move forward with their lives.
+From handling drug-related charges to more nuanced federal cases, sexual misconduct offenses and murder cases, we take a personalized approach to every case.
+By utilizing cutting-edge legal strategies and decades of combined experience, we provide the best opportunity to achieve the best possible outcomes for our clients.

 We help clients overcome criminal charges in a wide range of cases, including the following: